cooolgamorg/Starlight3DS/README.md

 - Removed the need of having both "Game Patching" and "External Firms and Modules" enabled for patching sysmodules, just "External Firms and Modules" need to be enabled
 - Added shortcuts:
   - Press start + select to toggle bottom screen (nice when you watch videos) inspired by [This](https://github.com/DullPointer/Luma3DS/commit/9fea831656446cbaa2b5b4f6364407bb1b35dee7)
   - Press A + B + X + Y + Start to instantly reboot the console.
-Useful in case of freeze, but can corrupt your sdcard.
+Useful in case of freeze, but can potentially corrupt your sdcard.
 This is why this option is now hidden in the `config.ini` file
   - Press Start on Rosalina menu to toggle wifi -> [Original](https://github.com/DullPointer/Luma3DS/commit/c1a20558bed3d792d54069719a898006af20ba85)
   - Press Select on Rosalina menu to toggle LEDs -> [Original](https://github.com/DullPointer/Luma3DS/commit/fa70d374c00e39dee8b9ef54f60deb1da35a0c51) (and press Y to force blue led as a workaround when the battery is low)
 - Added [Extra Config menu](https://github.com/DullPointer/Luma3DS/commit/174ed486ab59bd249488c9035682fa7d058d1e80) including: